radiostaticed/radiostaticed/README.md

 ### 🎮 Games I Enjoy
 Roblox → SEWH, Evade, any type of Horror Games and random Stupid Obbies.
 VrChat → Mostly play Horror Games on there.
 CallofDuty → I only play the Campaigns because i love Military Games that have some Storylines in them.
+Ponytown → Usually mostly AFK in there or making new skins.
+Whisper to Interact!

 ### 💫 Fandoms
 Bungou Stray Dogs, Call of Duty, Hazbin Hotel, Helluva Boss, FNAF, Undertale, Deltarune, NBC Hannibal, Deadpool and Wolverine, and more!